wilsonmar/oss-perf/jmeter.md

-This page describes how to use JMeter.
+This page describes how to install and use JMeter.

-To run JMeter on its own, the steps are:

 0. <a href="#Provision">Provision JMeter slave machine</a>
 0. <a href="#GrantAccess">Grant Access to server</a>